-Charley Gillespie, owner of Lice Clinics of America – Clearfield, wants the only madness you experience this March be due to college basketball.
+Charley Gillespie, owner of Lice Clinics of America – Salt Lake City, wants the only madness you experience this March be due to college basketball.
 But as head lice have become a growing problem in the area, and spring break vacations bringing kids in close quarters, Gillespie says it pays to be prepared and to know how to treat head lice quickly and effectively.

 “The Centers for Disease Control and Prevention (CDC) says some 12 million children under 13 years-old get head lice each year,” Gillespie said.
 “There are about 48 million children in that age group in the United States, which means one in four will contract head lice.”

 “Head lice are a growing problem due to the phenomena called ‘super lice,’” Gillespie said.
 “There isn’t anything particularly terrifying about these bugs, it is just that most lice in many countries, including the United States, are now immune to the pesticides used in popular lice shampoos.”

 The most recent study on the subject, published in the Journal of Medical Entomology in 2016, found that 98 percent of head lice are new genetically resistant to pyrethroids, the class of pesticides common in lice products.